Norma McCorvey: Anti-abortion activism

 In 1994, McCorvey published her autobiography, I Am Roe.
-At a book signing, McCorvey was befriended by Flip Benham, an evangelical minister and the national director of the anti-abortion organization Operation Rescue.
-She converted to Evangelical Protestantism and was baptized on August 8, 1995, by Benham, in a Dallas, Texas, backyard swimming pool—an event that was filmed for national television.
+At a book signing, she was befriended by Flip Benham, an evangelical minister and national director of the anti-abortion organization Operation Rescue.
+McCorvey converted to Evangelical Protestantism and was baptized on August 8, 1995, by Benham, in a Dallas, Texas, backyard swimming pool—an event that was filmed for national television.
 Two days later, she announced that she had quit her job at an abortion clinic and had become an advocate of Operation Rescue's campaign to make abortion illegal.
 She voiced remorse for her part in the Supreme Court decision and said she had been a pawn for abortion activists.

 On August 17, 1998, McCorvey was received into the Catholic Church in a Mass celebrated by Father Edward Robinson and concelebrated by Father Frank Pavone, director of Priests for Life, at Saint Thomas Aquinas Church in Dallas.
 McCorvey's second book, Won by Love, described her religious conversion and was published in 1998.
 In the book, she said that her change of heart occurred in 1995, when she saw a fetal development poster in an Operation Rescue office.

 In 2004, McCorvey sought to have the U.S. Supreme Court overturn Roe v.
-Wade, saying that there was now evidence that the procedure harms women, but the case was ultimately dismissed in 2005.
+Wade, saying there was now evidence that the procedure harms women, but the case was ultimately dismissed in 2005.
 On January 22, 2008, McCorvey endorsed Republican presidential candidate Ron Paul because of his anti-abortion position.

 McCorvey remained active in anti-abortion demonstrations, including one she participated in before President Barack Obama's commencement address to the graduates of the University of Notre Dame.
-McCorvey was arrested on the first day of U.S. Senate hearings for the confirmation to the Supreme Court of the United States of Sonia Sotomayor after McCorvey and another protester began shouting during Senator Al Franken's opening statement.
+McCorvey was arrested on the first day of Senate hearings for the confirmation to the U.S. Supreme Court of Sonia Sotomayor after McCorvey and another protester began shouting during Senator Al Franken's opening statement.
 McCorvey appeared in the 2013 film Doonby, in which she delivers an anti-abortion message.
 She is also the subject of Joshua Prager's 2021 book, The Family Roe: An American Story.

-Relationship with Connie Gonzalez
+Personal life with Connie Gonzalez

 Soon after giving birth a third time, as Roe v.
 Wade made its way through the courts, McCorvey met and began a long-term relationship with Connie Gonzalez.
 They lived together in Dallas for 35 years.